B2ORG/T6-B2OP-PATCH/README.md

 - Plutonium have changed their go-to directory for scripts, but they maintain them for backwards compatibility.
 Try the following
     - Check if you still have a `t6r` folder in your Plutonium directory, if so, just remove it (it's a leftover from earliest versions of Plutonium)
     - Check if you have anything in `Plutonium\storage\t6\scripts\zm`, if so, just remove it.
 The patch should be in `Plutonium\storage\t6\raw\scripts\zm` alongside `ranked.gsc` file according to current Plutonium guidelines.

+11) I want to play No Jug category without persistent jug

+- There is a dedicated setting to it, a description can be found below, but tl;dr is send `purist 1` chat message as a host and restart the map

 # Steps for basic troubleshooting